Exactly How to Hike Black Elk Peak in South Dakota (From a Local)

 - Trail Name: Sylvan Lake Trail #9

-- Difficulty: Moderate difficulty + 1,100 feet elevation gain + clear trail + switchbacks + stairs to the lookout
+- Difficulty: Moderate difficulty + 1,100 feet elevation gain.
+There are switchbacks and stairs to reach the lookout.

 - Distance: 7.4 miles round trip